Skip to main content

 If you've completed the Level 4 Healthcare Science Associate Diploma at the University, you can enter directly into Stage 2, and prior learning can be assessed for advanced entry.

-On successful completion, you’ll be eligible for professional registration and employment as a biomedical scientist.
-The IBMS registration portfolio is completed as part of the End Point Assessment (EPA), enabling eligibility to apply to the HCPC register.
+On successful completion of the course, you’ll be eligible for professional registration and employment as a biomedical scientist.
+You'll complete the IBMS registration portfolio as part of the End Point Assessment (EPA).
+This enables your eligibility to apply to the Health and Care Professions Council (HCPC)(opens in new tab) register.
 As an approved and accredited course, the EPA is fully integrated with the assessment requirements set out by the IBMS and HCPC.

 Accreditations and approvals